 First, in today’s landscape market, there are many choices.
 Gardening in America is at an all-time high, with 77% of households involved.
 Gardening, also once known as the hobby of the older and wealthier, is getting younger.
 Older gardeners are holding strong at 35% of gardeners.
 The digging population is getting younger; people 18-34 years old now occupy 29% of the gardening households (Source)

 This means, for all of us, good supplies of everything, information, special-purpose tools, and of course, plants.
 Here is how to get the most from your new annual bedding plants like impatiens.

 We are discussing the two categories we consider “annuals.”
 True annuals-those that go seed to flower and back to seed in one year.
 The second category, like the Impatiens, can live for more than one year but, in most cases, do not because they cannot survive a frost.
 Now you know.

-You have loads of choice in the annual category.
-Tall-short, sun-shade foliage features such as scent, You can find the features you want,https://rootsandmaps.com/what-is-good-soil-for-planting-and-how-do-i-get-it/
+You have loads of choices in the annual category.
+Tall-short, sun-shade foliage features such as scent, You can find the features you want.
+This article lists plants that work in our various gardens.

 Planting Your Flowers